marinhomateus/marinhomateus/README.md

 ## I am an Software Engineer student who is who is an enthusiast and lover of the world of technology!

-- 💻 I’m currently working at Mercedes-Benz
+- 💻 I’m currently working as Digital Innovation and Data Science Intern at Prometeon Tyre Group
-- 🔎 I'm looking for job opportunities in development
 - 📈 I’m constantly learning and Improving my skills
 - 📊 I'm looking to collaborate with developers